 How to create them?

 Textured brushes may look good in your artwork, but aesthetic doesn’t matter with cut lines.
-In fact, textured cut lines can confuse Ian, so it’s best to use hard, standard brushes— or preferably the pen tool.
+In fact, textured cut lines can confuse Velma, so it’s best to use hard, standard brushes— or preferably the pen tool.

 If the cut lines are not obvious, they can easily be mistaken for part of the artwork.
-Ian prefers pure magenta, which is quite uncommon, making it the ideal colour for cut lines as it is easy to distinguish from most artwork.
+Velma prefers pure magenta, which is quite uncommon, making it the ideal colour for cut lines as it is easy to distinguish from most artwork.

 Make sure to save or export your artwork as either a PDF, PSD, or AI file to ensure that the layers remain intact.
 Oh, and don’t forget to embed any linked files.